lockys/google-nocaptcha-django-test/README.md

 You 'll get your own site key and secret key.

 ## Install the nocaptcha package ##
+In order to use nocaptcha package, you have to..

     pip install nocaptcha

 Note that this is NOT a complete Django project.